Prospective Students

 Students work closely with faculty from the start, navigating one of two flexible tracks within the Ph.D. program.
 One emphasizes robust, broad training in Classical literature and history, and the other offers specialized training in Mediterranean Archaeology, broadly defined.
 All admitted students are awarded nationally competitive financial support for a guaranteed five years; this includes full tuition, fees, health coverage, and an annual stipend that continues to be one of the highest in the country for humanities graduate students.* Our students also have the chance to apply for additional scholarships and fellowships, university and departmental travel awards, support for modern foreign-language study, and funding beyond the fifth year.
 They have the opportunity to TA in the second and third year and then, in the fourth and fifth, to take the reins and teach one course per semester (Latin, Greek, or courses in translation) to some of the most accomplished undergraduates in the world.

 As a department we value the diversity of our perspectives, backgrounds, and life experiences as an essential component of academic excellence.
 We recruit students and faculty with these rich and varied strengths in mind.
 We work to make our academic environment safe and welcoming for everyone.
 We act with our principles in view.
 Every student enjoys the robust support of a network of departmental mentors.
-Next year graduate students will teach a graduate seminar, of their own design, on the history of racism in the field.
 As part of our wide commitment to inclusive pedagogy and research, the Department hosts a regular anti-racism reading group, which is jointly led by faculty and grad students.
-And this year we welcomed the first student to our fully funded Bridge-to-the-PhD Program, which is designed to lower barriers to graduate study for talented students from underrepresented communities (including first generation students and students from low-income backgrounds) who would benefit from an additional year of language training before they matriculate into our PhD program.
-Fellows are supported by a 12-month package that includes full tuition coverage, a PhD level stipend with benefits, and full summer funding; after a year of satisfactory progress Bridge fellows are admitted to our PhD program.
+And this year we welcomed the second student to our fully funded Bridge-to-the-PhD Program, which is designed to lower barriers to graduate study for talented students from underrepresented communities (including first generation students and students from low-income backgrounds) who would benefit from an additional year of language training before they matriculate into our PhD program.
+Fellows are supported by a 12-month package that includes full tuition coverage, a PhD level stipend with benefits, and full summer funding;* after a year of satisfactory progress Bridge fellows are admitted to our PhD program.
 “Collaboration, innovation, creativity, and belonging” are not only the watchwords of Duke University’s Commitment to Diversity and Inclusion, but crucial animating principles of our intellectual community.

 Durham, which surrounds our beautiful campus, is a small city where people can feel at home.
 It is also filled with great restaurants, parks, nature trails, and a lively music and arts scene.
 Durham overflows with life, ideas, and opportunities, just the way we aim to be in Classical Studies.

 To learn more about our program and decide whether Duke Classical Studies is a place where you can see yourself growing and thriving, visit our website or email me, or any of our faculty.
-Please note that for the 2023-2024 admissions cycle, our deadline is Thursday December 20, 2023.
-Our department has continued to waive the GRE requirement as part of our application; we are also able to arrange for fee waivers where necessary (contact the DGS for details).
+Please note that for the 2024-2025 admissions cycle, our deadline is Thursday December 19, 2024.
+Our department has continued to waive the GRE requirement as part of our application; the Graduate School offers fee-waivers to eligible applicants on a first-come, first-served basis; if you do not meet the criteria, the department has a limited number of waivers and might be able to help (contact the DGS for details).
 We look forward to hearing from you.

 With every good wish for your future career,